Water Intake Calculator

 Recommended water intake during exercises

-The water intake calculator shows the standard values of adequate water intake, but it doesn't take into account physical activities or your lifestyle, why?
-There are many factors which influence the proper fluid intake, to mention only the intensity of the exercise, sweating rate, metabolic rate, weather conditions, and humidity.
+The water intake calculator shows the standard values of adequate water intake, but it doesn't take into account physical activities or your lifestyle.
+Why?
+There are many factors that influence the proper fluid intake, mentioning only the intensity of the exercise, sweating rate, metabolic rate, weather conditions, and humidity.

-- 16-18 oz (~475-530 ml) per hour of exercise for lighter weight athletes / exercising in cooler temperature
+- 16-18 oz (~475-530 ml) per hour of exercise for lighter weight athletes / exercising in cooler temperatures; and

-- up to 28 oz (~830 ml) per hour of exercise for heavier athletes / exercising in hotter conditions
+- Up to 28 oz (~830 ml) per hour of exercise for heavier athletes / exercising in hotter conditions.

-- At least four hours before the exercise, drink the beverages slowly (e.g., 5-7 mL per kilogram of body weight).
+At least four hours before the exercise, drink the beverages slowly (e.g., 5-7 mL per kilogram of body weight).

-- Normal hydration state may be restored by standard meals and beverages.
-If you need fast and complete recovery from excessive dehydration, you can drink ~1.5 L of fluid for each kilogram of body weight lost.
+Normal hydration state may be restored by standard meals and beverages.
+If you need a fast and complete recovery from excessive dehydration, you can drink ~1.5 L of fluid for each kilogram of body weight lost.

 How much water should I drink?

 The most important rule, which can't be put into any calculator – listen to the signs your body is giving.
 Whenever you are feeling thirsty – have a drink.
-Have a look on your urine color – the lighter it is, the more hydrated you are.
+Have a look at your urine color – the lighter it is, the more hydrated you are.

-There are several conditions in which we should drink more – the most important is increased sweating (exercise, hot weather), but also the several disease states like diarrhea or vomiting.
+There are several conditions in which we should drink more – the most important is increased sweating (exercise, hot weather), but also several disease states like diarrhea or vomiting.
 Then you need to trust not only your thirst but also common sense.

 Can I drink too much water?

 Overhydration is called hyponatremia, and it usually comes from not too much water but rather from an imbalance between water and electrolytes.
-But don't worry too much, you’d have to drink gallons of water to suffer hyponatremia, especially drinking lots of fluids lacking the proper electrolyte profile.
+But don't worry too much; you’d have to drink gallons of water to suffer hyponatremia, especially drinking lots of fluids lacking the proper electrolyte profile.

 Tap or bottled water?

-To check how much you can save rejecting bottled water, use our tap water calculator – you will be surprised how cheap the tap water is and how significant the potential savings are!
-But always remember to check for the quality and hardness, regularly.
+To check how much you can save rejecting bottled water, use our tap water calculator – you will be surprised by how cheap tap water is and how significant the potential savings are!
+But always remember to check for the quality and hardness regularly.